apigee/devrel/tools/apigee-sackmesser/README.md

 ### Scenario: Export all resources of a specific org

+The **export** command lets you export proxies and configuration to the local file system.
+The resources can be used for analysis and/or to be re-deployed via the deploy command.

 ```sh
 # Apigee X/hybrid
 sackmesser export --googleapi -o "$APIGEE_X_ORG" -t "$APIGEE_TOKEN"